 Guest post on how to “Love the One You’re With”.

-1. Make a Love List full of silly, sweet, funny, poignant reasons why you love someone.
+1. Make a Love List.
+The list should be full of silly, sweet, funny, poignant reasons why you love someone.
 Keep this list and when you’re mad or disappointed, read this list!
 When you’re happy and in love, add to this list.

-2. Share the things on your Love List with the person for whom you wrote ‘em.
+2. Share the things on your Love List.
+With the person for whom you wrote them, of course.
 Mail ‘em in a card.
 Send one text message every hour.
 Write them on notes and hide them in their shoes or coat pockets.
 Make a poster.
 Leave voice messages on their phone.

-3. Pretend like you are meeting your spouse or beau for the first time.
+3. Meet for the first time.
+Pretend like you are meeting your spouse or beau for the first time.
 Choose someplace new, where neither of you have ever been.
 Arrive separately.
 Catch eyes across the restaurant or café.
 Introduce yourselves using names you just made up that suit your mood.
 See them (and yourself) anew.

 8. Be silly and fun.
 Put on your favorite music and dance.
 Have a sword fight with foam swords.
 Speak in feigned accents.
 (When my beau says, “Hey Boo Boo” like Yogi Bear, it is impossible not to laugh!)

 9. 10 photos.
 Collect and print out your ten favorite photos of the two of you in which you’re truly happy.
 Hang them someplace you’ll see them often.
 Let yourself feel the joy again and again and again.

 10. Be vulnerable.
 Tell something you wouldn’t tell anyone else or that you’ve been afraid to say.
 This is one that gets overlooked often but it is through our open hearts that we can really connect.

 5 More Ways To Show Your Love This Valentine’s Day